 SKU and UPC (Universal Product Code) numbers are both used to identify and track products, but they serve different purposes and have different characteristics:

-• Purpose: SKUs are primarily used for internal inventory management and tracking within a specific business or organization, typically by retailers or manufacturers.
+SKUs are used for internal inventory management and product tracking within a specific business, typically by retailers or manufacturers.

-• Uniqueness: SKUs are not standardized and can vary between businesses.
-Different retailers or manufacturers may use the same SKU for different products.
+SKUs are not standardized and can vary between businesses.
+The same SKU value may be used by different companies for different products.

 Best practices for managing SKUs